-- Model-checking allows us to show to show properties of systems by enumerating the system's states, by modelling systems as finite state machines, and expressing properties in temporal logic. - We considered Linear Temporal Logic (LTL) and Computational Tree Logic (CTL).
-LTL allows us to express properties of single paths, CTL allows quantifications over all possible paths of an FSM. - The basic problem: the system state can quickly get huge, and the basic complexity of the problem is horrendous, leading to so-called state explosion.
-But the use of abstraction and state compression techniques make model-checking bearable. - Next week: - Practical model-checking (with NuSMV and/or Spin).
+- Model-checking allows us to show to show properties of systems by enumerating the system's states, by modelling systems as finite state machines, and expressing properties in temporal logic. - ▶ Note difference to deductive verification (Floyd-Hoare logic): that uses the source code as the basis, here we need to construct a model of the system. - The model can be wrong on the other hand we can construct the model and check properties before even building the system. - Model checking is complementary to deductive verification. - ▶ We considered Linear Temporal Logic (LTL) and Computational Tree Logic (CTL).
+LTL allows us to express properties of single paths, CTL allows quantifications over all possible paths of an FSM. - ▶ The basic problem: the system state can quickly get huge, and the basic complexity of the problem is horrendous, leading to so-called state explosion.
+But the use of abstraction and state compression techniques make model-checking bearable. - Next week: tools for model checking.